-Sponsored by Christian O’Malley & Nienke Podmore & Mike Pero Real Estate – Cashmere https://cashmere.mikepero.com/ Specialists Professionals for all your Real Estate needs and requirements in Cashmere/Port Hills Christchurch.
+Sponsored by Christian O’Malley & Nienke Podmore of Mike Pero Real Estate – Cashmere https://cashmere.mikepero.com/ Real Estate Specialists & Professionals in Cashmere/Port Hills Christchurch.

-The Sign of the Bellbird Award 2018 … was awarded to … to Jennifer Margaret Barrer of The Four Winds Estate in Cashmere/Port Hills, Christchurch.
+The Sign of the Takahe Award 2018 … was awarded to … to Jennifer Margaret Barrer of The Four Winds Estate in Cashmere/Port Hills, Christchurch.